On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Illustrative Simulations

-\underline{\bf Results.} We apply PCR on $(\by, \bZ)$ to learn a single model $\bhbeta$.
-Figures~\ref{fig:param_est.1} and \ref{fig:param_est.2} visualize the root-mean-squared-error (RMSE) of $\bhbeta$ with respect to $\bbeta^*$ and $\bbeta$, respectively.
-As predicted by Theorem \ref{thm:param_est}, the RMSE with respect to $\bbeta^*$ roughly aligns for different values of $p$ and decays to zero as the sample size increases.
-In contrast, the RMSE with respect to $\bbeta$ stays roughly constant across different values of $p$.
-This reaffirms that PCR identifies the minimum $\ell_2$-norm model amongst all feasible models.
+{\em Results.} For each simulation repeat, we apply PCR on $(\by, \bZ)$ to learn a {\em single} $\bhbeta$ with $k = r$ chosen correctly.
+Figure~\ref{fig:pcr_param_est} visualizes the root-MSE (RMSE) of $\bhbeta$ with respect to $\btbeta^*$ and $\bbeta^*$.
+As predicted by Theorem \ref{thm:param_est}, the RMSE with respect to $\btbeta^*$ decays to zero as the sample size increases.
+In contrast, the RMSE with respect to $\bbeta^*$ stays roughly constant across different sample sizes.
+This reaffirms that PCR identifies the minimum $\ell_2$-norm solution amongst all feasible solutions.